syncfusion-content/maui-docs/MAUI/DataForm/migration.md

 <tr>
 <td>{{'[ValidationMode](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.DataForm.ValidationMode.html)'| markdownify }}</td>
 <td>DataFormValidationMode</td>
-<td>Defines the constants for ValidationMode that specifies when the user input should be validated for data object.</td>
+<td>Defines the constants for the ValidationMode that specifies when the user input should be validated for the data object.</td>
 </tr>

 </table>